green-coding-solutions/website/content/blog/measure-ai.md

 {{< image "/img/blog/ai_bench.webp" "massive" "centered" "fluid">}}

-You can easily see that tinylama uses considerable less energy for only 10 prompts.
+You can easily see that tinylama uses considerable less energy for 10 prompts.
+You can find the prompts in the repo.
+These are nothing specific but just some standard things you would ask an LLM to do.
+Nothing to complex though.

 ## Making even easier